Cherreads

 "CHARGE!!!"

-The imperial soldiers' morale shattered completely and instantly.
-Most threw down their weapons and surrendered on the spot, while the Prince Yong army stormed forward through the breach like an unstoppable tide.
-Su Min did not join the slaughter in the streets.
-Her gaze was locked on the inner palace complex, now shrouded in a massive, shimmering crimson barrier.
-They had not been able to protect the entire city, but the inner palace was sealed tight behind a powerful, if temporary, formation.
+The imperial soldiers' morale shattered.
+Most threw down their weapons and surrendered, while the Prince Yong army stormed forward through the breach like an unstoppable tide.
+Su Min didn't join the slaughter in the streets.
+Her gaze was locked on the inner palace complex, now shrouded in a shimmering crimson barrier.
+They hadn't been able to protect the entire city, but the inner palace was sealed tight.

-"The current world's thin spiritual energy cannot sustain long term formations.
+"The current world's thin spiritual energy can't sustain long-term formations.
 Every second that barrier holds drains their limited stockpile of spirit stones.
-Let us see how long they can last."
+Let's see how long they can last."

-She did not rush to break it herself.
-Doing so would drain a significant portion of her own spiritual energy, potentially leaving her weakened and vulnerable to the Demon Queen's ambush.
-So she simply hovered in the air, a silent sentinel, watching calmly as the army advanced through the city.
+She didn't rush to break it herself.
+Doing so would drain her spiritual energy, potentially leaving her vulnerable to the Demon Queen's ambush.
+She hovered in the air, a silent sentinel, watching as the army advanced.
 But just as the vanguard reached the plaza before the palace gates—

 "ROAR!!!"

-A deafening, soul shaking screech, filled with hatred and Yin energy, erupted from the heart of the palace, sending visible shockwaves in all directions.
+A deafening screech filled with hatred and Yin energy erupted from the palace's heart, sending visible shockwaves in all directions.
 The frontline troops were sent flying like dried leaves.
-Only the Qi Refining experts remained standing, and even they staggered under the oppressive pressure.
-Then, dozens of powerful, unstable auras flared to life atop the palace walls.
-Over forty Foundation Establishment experts, more than the Prince Yong army had in its entire force, now stood revealed.
+Only the Qi Refining experts remained standing.
+Then, dozens of powerful auras flared atop the palace walls.
+Over forty Foundation Establishment experts now stood revealed.
 Even Cao Yuanmu's face fell as he felt their collective pressure.

-How many monsters had the Demon Queen created using her forbidden techniques?
+How many monsters had the Demon Queen created?

-What they did not know was that the Emperor and Demon Queen had resorted to the most vile of soul burning arts, forcibly boosting the cultivation of their most loyal followers at the cost of their future and most of their lifespan.
-But numbers were numbers, and against the army's experts, they were a terrifying, sudden force.
-Behind them, over five hundred Qi Refining experts stood ready, their eyes glowing with a feverish, unnatural light.
+What they didn't know was that the Emperor and Demon Queen had resorted to the most vile of soul-burning arts, forcibly boosting the cultivation of their followers at the cost of their future.
+But numbers were numbers, and against the army's experts, they were a terrifying force.
+Behind them, over five hundred Qi Refining experts stood ready, their eyes glowing with an unnatural light.

 Almost instantly, the battle for the plaza erupted into chaos.
-The elite, empowered warriors leaped from the walls, crashing into the Prince Yong forces with reckless abandon.
+The elite, empowered warriors leaped from the walls, crashing into the Prince Yong forces.

-Cao Yuanmu roared and led the counter charge, his sword clashing against a similarly empowered enemy commander.
+Cao Yuanmu roared and led the counter-charge, his sword clashing against a similarly empowered enemy commander.
 The ground trembled under the force of their blows.
-This was a fight far beyond the capability of ordinary soldiers, a storm of spiritual energy and sharpened steel.
-Su Min still did not move from her position in the sky.
+This was a fight far beyond the capability of ordinary soldiers.
+Su Min still didn't move from her position in the sky.

-Sure enough, a wave of sinister, Yin cold aura so thick it was almost tangible burst from the palace's heart, condensing into a spear of black ice that shot straight toward Su Min's heart.
-She did not flinch or dodge.
-With a mere thought, six flaming wooden swords, woven from Nanming Lihuo and ancient wood essence, materialized around her and shot forward to intercept the attack.
+Sure enough, a wave of sinister Yin-cold aura so thick it was almost tangible burst from the palace's heart, condensing into a spear of black ice that shot toward Su Min's heart.
+She didn't flinch.
+With a thought, six flaming wooden swords materialized around her and shot forward to intercept the attack.

 BOOM!!!